Lingua: Inglese

 Quantità: 1 disponibili

 Aggiungi al carrelloTaschenbuch.
 Condizione: Neu.
 Druck auf Anfrage Neuware - Printed after ordering - Much of our daily lives are spent talking to one another, in both ordinary conversation and more specialized settings such as meetings, interviews, classrooms, and courtrooms.
 It is largely through conversation that the major institutions of our society - economy, religion, politics, family and law - are implemented.
-This is the first in a new series of books by Emanuel Schegloff introducing the findings and theories of conversation analysis.
-Together, the volumes in the series when published will constitute a complete and authoritative 'primer' in the subject.
+This book Emanuel Schegloff, the first in a series and first published in 2007, introduces the findings and theories of conversation analysis.
+Together, the volumes in the series constitute a complete and authoritative 'primer' in the subject.
 The topic of this first volume is 'sequence organization' - the ways in which turns-at-talk are ordered and combined to make actions take place in conversation, such as requests, offers, complaints, and announcements.
 Containing many examples from real-life conversations, it will be invaluable to anyone interested in human interaction and the workings of conversation.

 Lingua: Inglese